Washington Commanders: Rebranding and workplace culture investigations (2020–2023)

 After recovering from a leg fracture sustained in 2018 and subsequent life-threatening infections, quarterback Alex Smith helped lead the team to a NFC East division title in 2020 and earned the NFL Comeback Player of the Year award.

 The team underwent several changes in 2020, including retiring the Redskins name and logo and hiring former Carolina Panthers head coach Ron Rivera in the same role, as well as naming Jason Wright as team president, the first black person named to that position in NFL history.
 Some notable members of Rivera's staff include former Jacksonville Jaguars and Oakland Raiders head coach Jack Del Rio as defensive coordinator and Scott Turner, the son of former Redskins head coach Norv Turner, as offensive coordinator.

 Under Rivera and Del Rio, the team switched their defensive scheme from a 3–4 defense, which the team had used under both Shanahan and Gruden's tenure, to a 4–3 defense.
 Due to their record the previous season, the team held the second overall pick in the 2020 NFL draft and selected Chase Young, who would go on to be named Defensive Rookie of the Year.
 Dwayne Haskins, the team's first-round draft pick from 2019, was released mid-season for ineffective play and not meeting the team's off-the-field standards.
-Washington would won the division for the first time since 2015, going 7–9 and becoming only the third team in NFL history to win a division with a losing record in a non-strike year after the 2010 Seattle Seahawks and the Rivera-coached 2014 Carolina Panthers.
+Washington won the division for the first time since 2015, going 7–9 and becoming only the third team in NFL history to win a division with a losing record in a non-strike year after the 2010 Seattle Seahawks and the Rivera-coached 2014 Carolina Panthers.

 In July 2021, lawyer Beth Wilkinson concluded a year-long independent investigation into the team's workplace culture under owner Daniel Snyder.
 It found that sexual harassment, bullying, and intimidation were common throughout the organization.
 The NFL fined the team $10 million in response, and Snyder stepped down from running the team's day-to-day operations, giving those responsibilities to his wife and team CEO Tanya.
 A U.S. House Oversight Committee report later corroborated the claims and accused him of withholding security deposits from season ticket holders.

 The 2021 season saw the hiring of Martin Mayhew as general manager and Marty Hurney as another high-ranking executive.
 With the hiring of Mayhew, Washington became the first NFL team to concurrently have a minority general manager, head coach, and president.
 Quarterback Ryan Fitzpatrick was injured in the opening game, and backup quarterback Taylor Heinicke would start most of the season.
 The team missed the playoffs with a record.